Bicycle suspension: Switch link

 Yet another variation of short link design is the "Switch link", found on some Yeti bikes like the SB-66 designed by Dave Earle.
 In the original form, the rear triangle is connected to the frame using an eccentric lower pivot, effectively creating a very short lower link whose length is that from the centre of the eccentric to the attached pivot.
 The lower link would initially rotate upwards and backwards slightly.
 The links counter-rotated such that the top link would rotate forwards and upwards initially.
 As the top link rotated further it would move downwards reversing or "Switching" the lower link's direction downwards and forwards.
 In the more recent form, the lower link has been replaced with a linear bearing based on shock technology from Fox Racing Shox.
 This linear bearing simply moves up initially and then down towards the end of the suspension travel.

 Trek Full Floater

 Trek bicycles' "Full Floater" is a system where the rear shock is only attached to the rear triangle.
 The chainstays pivot on the seat-tube, and then extend into the front triangle, and the lower shock bushing attaches to the chainstays.
 The seatstays are attached to an "Evo" link, which then attaches to the shock top bushings.
 This system enables finer tuning of suspension kinematics, as the shock angle relative to the linkages during the travel changes in a more linear fashion.
 Trek also combines "Full Floater" with its "ABP" rear axle, where the rear suspension pivot is the rear axle, which reduces pedal feedback and prevents the braking forces on the wheel from altering the suspension movement.
 It also provides better traction and control through braking over rough terrain.
-From 2017 in Trek stopped using the full floater.
+From 2019 on Trek stopped using the full floater design, and instead uses a fixed lower shock mount attached to the frame.